Curated, Custom, and Favorite topics in ContentStudio

 Search and Curate Topics

-Content searching is effortlessly performed in version 2.0 by using a tier-based topic modeling technique.
-Segregating the topics in 3 tiers, we are currently supporting almost 500 curated topics covering a wide array of interests.
-Click on the "Search" button Under the ContentStudio logo to start curating topics.
+Content searching is effortlessly performed by using a tier-based topic modelling technique.
+Segregating the topics into 2 tiers, we are currently supporting more than 500 curated topics covering a wide array of interests.
+Click on the "Search" button Under the ContentStudio logo in the Discover->Curated Feed module to start curating topics.

 Select the high-level categories of the topics you are interested in.
-Click on the "Settings" icon in the search bar to search for the keyword in only the title or both the tile and body content.
+Search for the keyword in only the title or both the title and body content.

 Clicking the help icon assists you in choosing the correct search patterns and it is done with the help of examples.

-Topics are your saved content feeds that you want to visit almost every day to see what’s new in your feed.
-When you first arrive in the discovery, you get the option to follow curated topics or create custom topics.
+Topics are your saved content feeds that you wish to visit almost every day to see what’s new.
+When you first arrive in the Topics section in Discover->Content Feed, you will see a list of options on the left pane and search results on the right.
+See the image below

-While selecting topics to build your custom feed, we have introduced a clever system which suggests you closely matched topics.
-This method ensures that you receive closely matched topic suggestion in order to widen your search horizon and bring in more relevant and engaging content.
+While selecting topics to build your custom feed, we have introduced a clever search system that suggests closely matched topics to your keywords for you.
+This method ensures that you receive the most accurate suggestions in order to widen your search horizon and bring in the most relevant and engaging content.

-Click on the "+" sign right beside curated topics in the left-hand toolbar of your account to search and follow new topics.
+Click on the '+' sign right beside curated topics in the left-hand pane as shown in the image above to search for and follow new topics.

 Custom topics with the query builder